-All models pass at least 91% of the fairness tests for any task.
-The models passing the most tests are w2v2-L-vox, hubert-b, and w2v2-L-xls-r, on average passing around 95% of the tests.
-There is no single fairness test that is completely failed by a model.
-For most of the models, the lowest percentage of passed tests occurs for the Fairness w2v2-L-vox is the model least influenced by linguistic sentiment.
-It is the only model passing all Fairness Linguistic Sentiment tests for arousal, dominance, and valence. hubert-b, w2v2-b, hubert-L, and w2v2-L-robust clearly show a strong influence by sentiment when predicting valence and categorical emotion for English.
+hubert-b, and w2v2-L-xls-r, on average passing around 96% of the tests.
+There is no single fairness test that is completely failed by a model. axlstm passes the most fairness tests, whereas data2vec fails the most, especially for the Fairness Language tests.

+w2v2-L-vox and axlstm are the models least influenced by linguistic sentiment, both passing 99.4% of the Fairness Linguistic Sentiment tests. hubert-b, w2v2-b, hubert-L, w2v2-L-robust, wavlm, and data2vec clearly show a strong influence by sentiment when predicting valence and categorical emotion for English.
 A positive sentiment leads to higher valence values, a higher number of happiness and a reduced number of sadness predictions, and vice versa.
-Interestingly, the same trend is observable with w2v2-L-robust and hubert-L for arousal and dominance as well.
+Interestingly, the same trend is observable with w2v2-L-robust, hubert-L, and data2vec for arousal and dominance as well.